malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 -----------------------------------------------------------------------------------------------------

-The following describes how this approach generate a lump annealer encoding from a gate circuit through an example of the XOR function
+The following describes how this approach generate a lump annealer encoding from a gate circuit through an example of the XOR function.
+Note: file locations are described assuming the base directory is ~/path/to/Lump-Annealer-Encoding-From-Gate-Circuit/logical/

 1) Truthtable initialized in QuantumCircuit class based on the lengths of its QuantumRegisters.
    Added to quantum circuit in converter/qiskit/_quantumcircuit.py. truthtable class implemented